MicroStrategy/rest-api-docs/docs/common-workflows/data-lineage-analysis-via-rest-apis.md

 ---
-title: Data Lineage Analysis via REST APIs
+title: Data lineage analysis via REST APIs
 description: The metadata is used in object management use cases, such as editing a metric to use a different fact object.
 In such a use case, the user needs to understand how an object is used and where it comes from.
 To do so, the user can use a data lineage or data traceability function.
 Here, we can use search API to perform data lineage analysis on the metadata.
 ---